rasmustaarnby/Surreal/README.md

 ### Retrieving Graph Edges

-Retrieving the graph edges can be done using a normal `select()`, and the direction of the edges.
+Retrieving the graph edges can be done using a normal `select()` and the direction of the edges.
 Since Graph Edges are treated as attributes keys, you should ensure that you want to retrieve all or some attributes from these graphs.
-These relations are _added_ to the select query, and returning as an array of many parents or children depending on the direction.
+These relations are _added_ to the select query, and returning as an array of many parents or children.

 ```php
 use Illuminate\Support\Facades\DB;